-- i) This office overseas and assists in the working of various Export Promotion Councils in order to increase the export of textiles and also attending to the remnant work on the erstwhile export quota system. - ii) This office looks after various aspects of consumer protection measures in respect of textile products.
-It also undertakes consumer awareness campaign with the help of the Textile Committee, NGOs and State level agencies and also assist other agencies working in the field of consumer protection activities.
+- i) This office overseas and assists in the working of various Export Promotion Councils in order to increase the export of textiles. - ii) This office looks after various aspects of consumer protection measures in respect of textile products.
+It also undertakes consumer awareness campaign with the help of the Textiles Committee, NGOs and State level agencies and also assist other agencies working in the field of consumer protection activities.